gwhn/ngQuestionnaires/README.md

 instead opting to use the lower-level [Firebase API](https://www.firebase.com/docs/javascript/firebase/index.html) directly.
 The beauty of using Firebase is you can integrate without the need for server-side proxying.

+It uses [d3](http://d3js.org/) visualization library to generate bar charts for the question choices answered.

 It is seeded from the [ng-boilerplate](https://github.com/ngbp/ng-boilerplate) and [angular-seed](https://github.com/angular/angular-seed) Github projects which contain many of the best practises for developing AngularJS apps.